Guidelines for Booster Clubs

 • Booster clubs do not have authority to direct the duties of a school district employee.
 The scheduling of contests, rules for participation, methods of earning letters and all other criteria dealing with inter-school programs are under the jurisdiction of the local school administration.

 • Minutes should be taken at each meeting and kept on file at the school.

 • Periodic financial statements itemizing all receipts and expenditures should be made to the general club membership and kept on file at the school.

 - Member schools make UIL rules and determine policies regarding penalties to schools, school district personnel and student participants.
 The superintendent is solely responsible for the entire UIL program.
 All school activities, organizations (including the booster club), events and personnel are under the jurisdiction of the superintendent.
 Booster clubs must recognize this authority and work within a framework prescribed by the school administration.

 • Remember: The classroom comes first!

-• Help conduct fair and equitable competition: adhere to rules, uphold the law and respect authority.
+• Help conduct fair competition: adhere to rules, uphold the law and respect authority.

 • Remember that officials are human.
 Respect their decisions.